Dover11/iOS-19/README.md

 ### Home Screen
 ------
 #### Home Screen gallery
-The Home Screen gallery will allow you to select various images to display on your Home Screen, with each cycle you may include widget swaps which will be unique to each Home Screen image.
+The Home Screen gallery will allow you to select various images to display on your Home Screen; with each cycle, you may include widget swaps that will be unique to each Home Screen image.
 #### Home Screen sharing
 You can now share your Home Screen along with its widgets.
 Touch and hold on your desired Home Screen, click the "+" icon and select Share.
 #### Home Screen pages
-Home Screen pages will no longer be deleted automaticlly if they're empty.
+Home Screen pages will no longer be deleted automatically if they're empty.
 Tap and hold on Home Screen, click "+", Enable Home Screen automatic deletion.
 #### Home Screen app deletion
 Applications can now be deleted in mass.
-Tap and hold your Home Screen click the "-" in the corner of the app, select Select more.
+Tap and hold your Home Screen, click the "-" in the corner of the app,and Select more.

 ### Siri
 ------
 #### Siri AI improvements
-Siri will now be able to perform more sophisticated searches, learn and improve voabulary from previous voice imputs.
+Siri will now be able to perform more sophisticated searches, learn and improve vocabulary from previous voice inputs.
 #### Siri name change
 Siri's name can now be changed within Settings, Siri & Search.
 #### Siri Appstore installations